guy-chen-codes/CalibreLibgenStore/README.md

 - Updated all references and documentation accordingly

 ## What's Changed
-This plugin was originally designed specifically for Libgen Fiction, but has been updated to work with the broader Libgen library.
+This plugin was originally designed specifically for Libgen Fiction, but has been completely updated to work with the broader Libgen library.
+The plugin name has been changed from "Libgen Fiction" to "Libgen" to reflect the expanded scope.

+**Note**: The internal plugin namespace remains `libgen_fiction` for backward compatibility with existing installations, but all user-facing references now use "Libgen" and the plugin searches all available content types on libgen.li.

 ## Testing & development